 Scripting Language – Design Concept

 Cognition Lab is offering a powerful scripting language (ERTS) that can be used by students without coding skills to create or modify cognitive task paradigms.
-This language has been used by hundreds of academic institutions to setup cognitive experiments (see ERTS – Experimental RunTime System, Berisoft).
+This language has been used by hundreds of academic institutions to setup cognitive experiments (search ERTS – Experimental RunTime System, Berisoft).

 For creating and sharing scripts, take a look at Cognition Lib.
 This web site is a free open source community for ERTS Scripts providing an online editor, instant preview, and error handling to help you develop scripts.
 Once your script is ready, just copy/paste it into Cognition Lab as a custom script paradigm and start collecting data.